TcPirate1/TcPirate1/README.md

 ## Hi there, I am Terence Chen 👋
-I am a 2nd year software developer student learning the world through the lens of a computer
+I am a 2nd year software developer student learning the world through the lens of a computer.

 ### Language breakdown